Punched card: 20th century

-At the end of the 1800s Herman Hollerith created a method for recording data on a medium that could then be read by a machine, developing punched card data processing technology for the 1890 U.S. census.
+At the end of the 1800s Herman Hollerith created a method for recording data on a medium that could then be read by a machine, developing punched-card data-processing technology for the 1890 U.S. census.
 This was inspired in part by Jacquard loom weaving technology and by railway punch photographs.
 Punch photographs were quick ways for conductors to mark a ticket with a description of the ticket buyer (e.g., short or tall, dark or light hair).
 They were used to reduce ticket fraud, as conductors could "read" the punched holes to get a basic description of the person to whom the ticket was sold.

+Hollerith's idea was to use the columns on the cards to define a certain characteristic, similar to the punch photographs concept, but also storing data like the person's age, birth country, first and second spoken languages and other data.
+As the operator punched the corresponding holes, an electrical contact in the punch caused a clock-like dial to advance one step.
+A bank of these counters could be connected to different locations on the card; for instance, a particular location that indicated the birth country was France would be connected to a dial, and every time someone from France was processed the counter would advance one place.
+Dividing that number with one that counted every card, one could calculate the fraction of people from France in seconds.
+This allowed the statistics for many different characteristics to be processed rapidly.

-Hollerith's tabulating machines read and summarized data stored on punched cards and they began use for government and commercial data processing.
-Initially, these electromechanical machines only counted holes, but by the 1920s they had units for carrying out basic arithmetic operations.
+The cards were then collected as the official record, and could also be processed to extract further information.
+For instance, one could collect all the cards for the day and put them into a tabulating machine that sorted the cards by birth country into separate bins or hoppers.
+One could then collect the cards from a hopper, say the one for France, and feed just those cards through the machine again, this time set to sort based on the second language.
+In a few minutes one could extract the data on the languages spoken by people from different countries.
+Initially, these electromechanical machines only on counting holes, but by the 1920s they had units for carrying out basic arithmetic operations.

-Hollerith founded the Tabulating Machine Company (1896) which was one of four companies that were amalgamated via stock acquisition to form a fifth company, Computing-Tabulating-Recording Company (CTR) in 1911, later renamed International Business Machines Corporation (IBM) in 1924.
-Other companies entering the punched card business included The Tabulator Limited (Britain, 1902), Deutsche Hollerith-Maschinen Gesellschaft mbH (Dehomag) (Germany, 1911), Powers Accounting Machine Company (US, 1911), Remington Rand (US, 1927), and H.W.
+Hollerith founded the Tabulating Machine Company (1896), which was one of four companies that were amalgamated via stock acquisition to form a fifth company, Computing-Tabulating-Recording Company (CTR) in 1911.
+This was later renamed International Business Machines Corporation (IBM) in 1924.
+Other companies entering the punched-card business included The Tabulator Limited (Britain, 1902), Deutsche Hollerith-Maschinen Gesellschaft mbH (Dehomag) (Germany, 1911), Powers Accounting Machine Company (US, 1911), Remington Rand (US, 1927), and H.W.
 Egli Bull (France, 1931).
 These companies, and others, manufactured and marketed a variety of punched cards and unit record machines for creating, sorting, and tabulating punched cards, even after the development of electronic computers in the 1950s.